 Clemmensen holds a Bachelors of Science degree from Northern Illinois University and completed graduate studies in public administration through Northern Illinois University.

-Also installed during the ceremony on August 4 were Chief William Metcalf of the North County Fire Protection District (Calif.), as the IAFC’s first vice president and Chief Keith Bryant of the Oklahoma City (Okla.)
+Also installed during the ceremony on August 4 were Chief William Metcalf of the North County Fire Protection District (Calif.), as the IAFC’s first vice president and Chief Keith Bryant the Oklahoma City (Okla.)
 Fire Department as the association's second vice president.